narcs/steelconnect-dialogflow/README.md

 * You may be working on the wrong DialogFlow file.
 Click on the down caret to the left of the settings button in DialogFlow and change to the correct project

 ## Testing Requirements/Preconditions:
+Tests are run in alphabetical order, so please be careful when naming the .convo.txt especially when there are dependencies.

 The following refers to preconditions that need to be met before running `botium-cli run`
 * There must not be any appliances on the HQ site